Danish Meaning and Origin

 "Old-fashioned" is subjective.
 Lower rank bands can read as fresher or more niche depending on where you live.

-Explore names like Danish: names similar to Danish.
+Explore names like Danish: Names like Danish.

 Danish Popularity Over Time